a-usov/Java-SF/timelog.md

 ### 01 Oct 2019 Tue
 * *4 hours* Continuing contextual analysis up to visiting fields and constructors and its sub-nodes.
 Methods and expressions left

+## Week 3

+### 08 Oct 2019 Mon
+* *8 hours* Continue contextual analysis.
+Finish repeated class/field/method name checking.
+Working on type checking that allows classes/methods to be declared in any order.